This post may contain affiliate links. For more information, please see our affiliate policy.

 - Glassware: Long Island Iced Tea is traditionally made in a highball glass, an 8-ounce to 12-ounce glass tumbler such as a Collins glass.

 - Big batch: To make a batch of 8 cocktails, combine 6 ounces (¾ cup) EACH of gin, tequila, triple sec, vodka, and white rum in a pitcher.
 Add 2 ounces (¼ cup) EACH lemon juice, simple syrup, and cola.
-Have ice, glassware, and garnishes on hand so guests can help themselves.
+Have ice, glassware, and lemon wedges on hand so guests can help themselves.

 - Sour Mix: For lemon-lime flavor, replace the lemon juice with sour mix.